 Rise of the Bulge

-As plate tectonics on Thalassa ceased, residual heat in the planet’s core still pushed some magma to the surface.
-But in the absence of plate movement, inted of islands volcanism created a large, stationary volcano that became the bulge.
+As plate tectonics on Thalassa ceased, residual heat in the planet’s core pushed magma to the surface.
+But in the absence of plate movement, instead of a string of islands, volcanism created a large, stationary volcano that became the bulge.
 The idea for a giant shield volcano on Thalassa is modeled after mound volcanoes on the Tharsis Bulge on Mars such as Olympus Mons.

 When the team arrived in 2090 they discovered the geological processes of volcanism and erosion had created the perfect surfing spot.
 As in the book, two submarine canyons formed in proximity to a thumb-shaped reef Milo named Colossus.
 Based on Nazaré Portugal, one of the top big wave surf spots in the world, Colossus is a rocky reef surrounded by two submarine canyons.
 The waves move fast in the deep water and are focused by the submarine canyon walls where they focus their energy, along with the incoming swells, up on a sharp, jagged reef to create monster waves.
 This tripling of swell energy results in waves over 150 feet.

-But after formation of the islands and the bulge, volcanism ceased for 50 million years.
+But after the formation of the islands and the bulge, volcanism ceased for 50 million years.
 And if nothing changed Thalassa would have gone the way of Mars and become a dead planet.
 But 10 million years ago, an event happened that had a profound effect on the future of Thalassa.
-Something, perhaps a star-less rogue planet ejected from a distant solar system, moved through the Procyon system and obliquely collided with the small ocean planet and was captured as Thalassa’s second moon — Hina.
-The new satellite began a highly elliptical orbit around the planet that cast it far out in space then perilously close to the planet over a two-year period, causing considerable havoc on the planet.
-Significantly, it created a renewal of volcanism on Thalassa which created a new second line of massive volcanoes.
+Something, perhaps a star-less rogue planet ejected from a distant solar system, moved through the Procyon system and was captured as Thalassa’s second moon — Hina.
+The new satellite developed a highly elliptical orbit around the planet that cast it far out in space and then perilously close to the planet over a two-year period, causing havoc on the planet.
+Significantly, it created a renewal of volcanism on Thalassa a new line of volcanoes.

 Geological Terrain of Thalassa

-Given it’s volcanic origins I based the description of Thalassa’s continent on volcanic land forms in Hawaii, the Canary Islands, and other locations around the world.
-Here’s a few to help you imagine the landscape of Thalassa.
+Given its volcanic origins, I based the description of Thalassa’s continent on volcanic landforms in Hawaii, the Canary Islands, and other locations around the world.
+Here are a few to help you imagine the landscape of Thalassa.